kaoboy7/bloomberg-law-help-1/docs/blh-000-whats-new.md

 ### BOOKS &amp; TREATISES; MANUALS

-New interactive Table of Contents funcntionality has been added to the collection of Books &amp; Treatises and Manuals on Bloomberg Law.
+New interactive Table of Contents functionality has been added to the collection of [Books &amp; Treatises and Manuals](https://www.bloomberglaw.com/start#advanced-search/edit/books) on Bloomberg Law.
 The functionality allows users to quickly and easily navigate to any part of a treatise or manual.
 Previously, this functionality had been added to our collection of Portfolios.